mdom/dtgrep/README.md

 extensively for such a program but I must have choosen very poor terms.

 Since then i never lost interest in the problem.
-This is another try to find the right mix of features, easy deployment and faste results.
+This is another try to find the right mix of features, easy deployment and fast results.

 # COPYRIGHT AND LICENSE